Today was a very short hike and hitch into Leadville, where I stuffed myself with food and washed dishes at a pizza restaurant.

 For tonight, Pale Ale had heard that High Mountain Pies, the pizza place in town, offered a work-for-stay.
 A few days ago, she’d arranged it so that we could wash dishes from afternoon to closing, two at a time, and they’d pay us time plus tips, give us each a pizza, and let us camp out in their back yard.
 (They’d apparently started doing this last year, and said that hikers basically saved their business, because they couldn’t otherwise get enough staff coverage.
 Seeing how busy they were, and the never-ending stream of dirty dishes, I could believe that.)
 The four of us, as well as Bass, participated.

 It was an interesting experience, but now I can say I’ve worked in a pizza restaurant.
-Having never done work-for-stay before (I never needed to, and even when the option was there, I’d have rather not to leave the opportunity open for someone who actually needed it), I never would have expected that I’d actually wind up doing it.
+Having never done work-for-stay before (I never needed to, and even when the option was there, I’d have preferred to leave the opportunity open for someone who actually needed it), I never would have expected that I’d actually wind up doing it.
 The trail, though, is excellent at providing opportunities for new and interesting things.

 Their backyard consisted of a concrete patio with tables and chairs, as well as a wooden platform stage and a large grassy area.
 Most of us opted to cowboy camp on the stage; with a pavilion tent above, and a fence on two sides, it was the closest thing to an Appalachian Trail-style shelter since the Davila Ranch in New Mexico (which had a dirt floor).